hw-product/fission-app-docs/app/views/docs/packager/_packager.md

 Packager can optionally filter on tagged commits (regardless of which branch these are committed to).

     http://api.packager.co:9876/github-commit?tags=true

-NOTE: branch-based and tag-based filtering cannot be used together.

 # The .packager File {#packager-file}